Isaac Todhunter

 Isaac Todhunter FRS (23 November 1820 – 1 March 1884), was an English mathematician who is best known today for the books he wrote on mathematics and its history.

 Life and work

-The son of George Todhunter, a Nonconformist minister, and Mary née Hume, he was born at Rye, Sussex.
+The son of George Todhunter, a Nonconformist minister, and Mary (née Hume), he was born at Rye, Sussex.
 He was educated at Hastings, where his mother had opened a school after the death of his father in 1826.
+He was at first at a school run by Robert Carr, moving then to one opened by John Baptist Austin.

-He became an assistant master at a school at Peckham, attending at the same time evening classes at the University College, London where he was influenced by Augustus De Morgan.
+Todhunter became an assistant master at a school at Peckham, attending at the same time evening classes at the University College, London where he was influenced by Augustus De Morgan.
 In 1842 he obtained a mathematical scholarship and graduated as B.A. at London University, where he was awarded the gold medal on the M.A. examination.
 About this time he became mathematical master at a school at Wimbledon.